aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/outputting-sequential-data/working-with-table-row-data-bands/_index.md

 |**Tony Anderson**|
 |**July James**|

-For more examples of templates for typical scenarios involving table-row data bands, see “ REF typicalTemplates Appendix C. Typical Templates”.
+For more examples of templates for typical scenarios involving table-row data bands, see “Appendix C. Typical Templates”.